kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 This project used the Drum.cpp from the DaisyExamples repo as a starting point with the intention of adding as much control as possible.

-This project is still in the very early stages.
+This project is still in the very early stages of prototyping.
 I ultimately plan to build this into a Eurorack module.

 ## Needed changes/additions: